webqamdev/sass-boilerplate/README.md

 3. Include Normalize.css (optional)
 4. Include the main entry point to your HTML ([`src/scss/main.scss`](src/scss/main.scss))

+## Documentation

+In order to keep documentation up to date and to have it in your project, it is written in Sass comments directly in the code (Sass comments are skipped during compilation).

+You can start with the main entry point in [`src/scss/main.scss`](src/scss/main.scss).

 ## Development

 Clone the project locally and install node dependencies :